Austin616/Austin616/README.md

-👋 Hey there, I'm @Austin616, a Back-End software engineer with a passion for Big Data, Machine Learning, and Databases.
+👋 Hey there, I'm @Austin616, aspring Back-End software engineer with a passion for Robotics at UT Austin.

 👀 I thrive on building robust back-end systems and harnessing the power of data for intelligent solutions, with a particular focus on databases.